 Safety when flying must always be your first priority.
 When it comes to flight sharing, Fly EPT Spain promotes the safety of cost shared flights and supports EASA’s Safety Charter for non-commercial general aviation, which you can read here.

-For hour builders flying from Binissalem Aerodrome, which has NO landing fees and where cheap Unleaded 95 MOGAS is freely available for those flying the Tecnam P2002-JF (which offers you the chance to operate the Tecnam for €21/hour in fuel cost), consider the following route network to build up your cross country flight time.
+For hour builders flying from Son Bonet Airport (LESB), or from Binissalem Aerodrome which has NO landing fees and where cheap Unleaded 95 MOGAS is freely available for those flying the Tecnam P2002-JF, consider the following route network to build up your cross country flight time.

 Departure | Destination | Distance | Destination Notes |

-Palma-Son Bonet Airport (LESB) | 244 km | Lunch on the beach MOGAS available | |
+Palma-Son Bonet Airport (LESB) | Castollón de la Plana Aerodrome | 244 km | Lunch on the beach MOGAS available |

 Palma-Son Bonet Airport (LESB) | Barcelona Sabadell (LELL/QSA) | 210 km | 20 km North of Barcelona AENA |